 The pork cut used to prepare pulled pork is often marinated and cooked with a flavorful combination of spices and flavorings.
 Of course, many pulled pork recipes will call for unhealthy combinations of flavors like sodas, brown sugar or sugary sauces, but homemade pulled pork can easily be prepared with delicious and healthy spices.

-Probably the most popular and unhealthy way to enjoy pulled pork is between two buns in a pulled pork sandwich, but I it can be enjoyed on it’s own or with many different sides with great success.
-It’s especially great when served with a coleslaw, braised or creamed green leafy vegetables, a simple salad or a tart cranberry sauce.
+Probably the most popular and unhealthy way to enjoy pulled pork is between two buns in a pulled pork sandwich, but it can be enjoyed on its own or with many different sides with great success.
+It’s especially great when served with a coleslaw, braised or creamed green leafy vegetables, a simple salad, or a tart cranberry sauce.

 Here we combine the spicy pulled pork with a delicious sauce made with apple cider vinegar, homemade ketchup and homemade mustard.

 Spicy pulled pork recipe

 - 1 pork shoulder or butt roast, about 5-6 lbs;

 - 3 tbsp smoked paprika;

 - 1 tbsp garlic powder;

 - 1 tbsp dry mustard;

 - 3 tbsp sea salt;